 Finding Relief from TMJ Dysfunction & Addressing Sleep Apnea

 Fortunately, there is one simple way to address TMD and sleep in Gramercy Park without making you uncomfortable.
-Your dentist offers TMJ therapy, which consists of a specially-designed oral appliance that is made to shift your jaw into its ideal alignment as you sleep, keep you from grinding your teeth, and prevent obstruction of your airway.
+Your dentist offers TMJ therapy, which consists of a specially-designed oral appliance that is made to shift your jaw into its ideal alignment as you sleep, keep you from grinding your teeth while also preventing the obstruction of your airway.
 They also offer equilibration as well, which is a simple adjustment of your teeth to make sure that your bite evenly distributes force and doesn’t place too much strain on your jaw joints.
 With the proper treatment, you’ll be able to enjoy improved oral health, physical wellness, and quality of rest!

 About the Author

-Dr. Ira Newman has been proudly serving his community in New York for years and is passionate about helping his patients find lasting relief and solutions to complicated problems, like TMJ dysfunction and sleep apnea.
-He is a highly skilled and respected professional who is an active member of countless professional organizations and is currently an attending dentist at Northwell Hospital/Manhasset where he is the chief of Laser Dentistry and Co-Director of the TMJ/Facial Pain clinic.
+Dr. Ira Newman has been proudly serving his community in New York for years and is passionate about helping his patients find lasting relief from complicated problems, like TMJ dysfunction and sleep apnea.
+He is a highly skilled and respected professional who is an active member of countless professional organizations, and he is currently an attending dentist at Northwell Hospital/Manhasset where he is the chief of Laser Dentistry and Co-Director of the TMJ/Facial Pain clinic.
 For questions or to schedule a consultation to address jaw pain or a sleeping condition, visit Gramercy Dental Studio’s website or call 212-924-6890.